UseSolar/Solar/README.md

 > If you have issues, press the make public button.

 # Issues

-To make a Issue / Report

-- Press the Issue Tab
-- Tap Create Issue
-- Choose a template
+make a github issue or join the [Discord Server](https://discord.gg/Y9tGpfCwUf) and we will respond.

 # Supporters

-Thank you to all of your supporters!
+Thank you to all the supporters!

 <a href="https://github.com/GoStarLight/StarLight/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=GoStarLight/StarLight" />